 Pro tip: Sign up for Schedulicity and set up prepayment on your services or require partial deposits to help avoid late cancellations or no-shows.

 You may have some clients who are a bit more vocal about their services, or they are quite particular.
 This is part of being in a service-based business.

 How do you fire a client?

-I can also tell you this: Just by having a conversation about boundaries, I was able to save some clients.
+I can also tell you this: By having a conversation about boundaries, I was able to save some clients.
 Those clients became very clear on my boundaries and became respectful of them.

-Always protect yourself and have boundaries in place so you can handle things as professionally as possible if it ever comes down to parting ways with a client.
+Always protect yourself and your boundaries, so you can handle things as professionally as possible if it ever comes down to firing a client.